jgonzaga35/generic/README.md

 Your next task is to implement the `count`, `select`, and `reduce` functions in `SimpleTableView`.
 An explanation of the functions is listed in the interface with an example.
 Make sure to update the interface and implementation with a generic instead of using `User`.

 This is a relatively simple exercise, just make sure you don't just call the Java Streams functions.
+Look at the given take/skip functions for two approaches, try to pick an approach that means you do the least amount of work possible, for example if you do `select(x -> x.y).take(10)` it should only process the selection function 10 times.

 Write some tests that test the various cases here, there are some simple tests to help you get started.
 Just one or two extra should be fine.